a2rocket/testing/draft-getter-documenation.md

 <b>Purpose:</b> The retrieveDelegationAddressStatusOfDelegation() function retrieves the status of a delegation given a delegation address.

 <b>Description:</b> The function takes three parameters: _delegationAddress, _collectionAddress and _useCase.
-The _delegationAddress parameter is the address for which this function checks if a delegation was registered.
+The _delegationAddress parameter is the address for which  a delegation was registered.
 The _collectionAddress parameter is the address of the collection for which the status will be returned.
 The _useCase parameter is the type of delegation for which the delegation status will be returned.
 This function returns a boolean value indicating whether a delegation on a specific use case on a specific collection exists or not, if true it means that a delegator registered the given delegation address on a specific use case on a specific collection.

     /**
       * @dev Retrieve the delegation status given a delegation address.